 Firstly, let's break the number into Thousands, Hundreds, Tens, and Ones and do each conversion.

 1000 + 300 + 80 + 5 = M + CCC + LXXX + V

 Try your own examples to get acquainted with this technique.
 However, the Roman Numerals Converter makes the job simple.
 Just enter the number and press the convert button.
 You will get the result in less than a second.

-The process for converting a Roman symbol to a number is the same, just there are few small changes.
+The process for converting a Roman symbol to an arabic number is the same.
+There are just a few small changes that you need to take care of.
 Let's understand this clearly with an example.

 Firstly, let's break all the letters and write them down respectively.
 Then convert each letter into a number.

 Now, sum up all the values: 10 + 10 + 5 + 1 = 26

 Hence, the number form of XXVI is 26.